Rephasing for Leaseholders

 As noted above, we are currently updating the Leaseholder & Freeholder Guide booklet sent out to all residents in 2012 to reflect recent changes and lessons learned from earlier phases.
 The revised booklet will be delivered to you as soon as possible.

 If you have any enquiries about your move and compensation please speak to the Council’s regeneration team.
-If you want to know more about the equity share option and the new homes being built at South Acton please speak to a member of staff from L&Q. Both teams are now located at a new office at: 81 Enfield Road, Acton, W3 8RB from 9am to 5pm Monday to Friday.
-You can call them on: 020 8896 9372 (Ealing Council) or 0300 456 9888 (L&Q).
+If you want to know more about the equity share option and the new homes being built at South Acton please speak to a member of staff from L&Q. Both teams are now located at: 81 Enfield Road, Acton, W3 8RB on Tuesdays between 1pm and 4pm and Fridays between 10am and 1pm.
+Alternitively you can call the team during normal office opening hours on: 020 8992 0177 (Ealing Council) or 0300 456 9998 (L&Q).
 You can also send an email via the website.

 If you’d like free and confidential advice about any aspect of the scheme the Council employs an independent resident advisor, Keith Mann.
 Keith can be contacted on: 0800 374864 or email via the website www.pep.org.uk following links to South Acton.